Gamergotten/Megalograph/README.md

 - right mouse to pop up the basic node creation window
 - drag at the little node connection boxes to draw connections
 - ctrl A to select all nodes
+- shift select nodes for multiselect
+- ctrl select to just move comment blocks, and not blocks contained
+- ctrl F to search for text inside of nodes

 # Metaviewer